Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experimental details

+\paragraph{Experimental setup} We follow the experimental setup previously used in \citep{korotin2021_bary_no_minimax, korotin2022wasserstein, kolesov2024estimating}, in which 3 Gaussian distributions and its ground-truth ($\tfrac{1}{3},\tfrac{1}{3},\tfrac{1}{3}$)-barycentre are randomly generated, for each dimension in $\{64, 96, 128\}$.
+We report results for $\mathrm{BW}_2^2\mathrm{-UVP}$ (which measures the quality of the overall generated barycentre) as described above, and additionally report the $L^2\mathrm{-UVP}$ metric, which measures the quality of the individual maps to the barycentre and is defined for each marginal as

+where $\hat{T}$ denotes the learned map from the marginal to the barycentre, and $T^*$ is the known ground truth mapping.
+Again, we provide the averages over the marginals.

-\paragraph{Hyperparameters} For TreeDSBM, we use $\eps=0.0001$ and run for 4 IMF iterations.
+\paragraph{Hyperparameters} For TreeDSBM, we use $\eps=$1e-4 and run for 4 IMF iterations.
 For training the vector fields, we use 10,000 training steps and a batch size of 4096.
 We use learning rate 1e-3 and exponential moving average parameter of 0.99.
-We generate a batch of 50,000 training couplings for subsequent TreeIMF iterations (10,000 simulated from each marginal).
+We generate a batch of 50,000 training couplings for subsequent TreeIMF iterations (simulated equally from each marginal).
+Results reported for TreeDSBM are the average over 5 runs.

 For the alternative methods, we run W2CB with learning rate 1e-4, and otherwise use the default parameters provided in their respective codebases.